What is depression?

 Treatment for depression is very common, and there are health professionals who can help you:

 • GPs – your first step may be to make an appointment with your doctor.
-Your GP can undertake an assessment, check for any physical health issues, develop a mental health treatment plan, and give you a referral to speak to a psychologist or a psychiatrist.
+Your GP can undertake an assessment, check for any physical health issues, develop a mental health treatment plan, and give you a referral to speak to a psychologist or a psychiatrist if needed.

-• Psychologists – there are different psychological treatments a psychologist might use, including cognitive behaviour therapy, problem-solving therapy, behavioural activation, and mindfulness-based cognitive therapy.
+• Psychologists – a psychologist can diagnose and provide therapy to help with depression.
+A psychologist might use different psychological treatments, including cognitive behaviour therapy, problem-solving therapy, behavioural activation, interpersonal psychotherapy, and mindfulness-based cognitive therapy.

-• Psychiatrists – a psychiatrist is a medical doctor who specialises in mental health.
-They may use a combination of psychological treatment and medication.
+• Psychiatrists – a psychiatrist is a medical doctor who specialises in diagnosing and treating mental health conditions and may use a combination of psychological treatment and medication.

-• Mental Health Nurses – a mental health nurse specialises in mental health conditions and usually works with a team of other health professionals in a community setting.
+• Mental Health Nurses – a mental health nurse specialises in mental health conditions and usually works with a team of other health professionals in a community setting, clinic, or hospital.
 They can help with depression treatment and facilitate links to other services.

 Tips to improve your mood when you feel depressed